by Lesley Scott

 Washington had visited Africa, noting how tough the mules worked in the mud and heat.
 He became most impressed by the mules working hard sliding huge logs in South America and not even breaking a sweat.
 Washington felt very excited to start breeding his own jacks, male donkeys for making superior breeding stock when bred to quality mules and quality donkeys or jennies.
 He convinced both countries to sell him their jacks and a few horses, well put together.
 His plan included improving the quality of the jacks, and the high standards of the mare, female horse, to produce the highest quality of mules.

-A year later, Washington recieved his donkeys from Africa's sands and South American jacks and planned breeding excellent mares with nice jacks.
+A year later, Washington imported his donkeys from Africa's sands and South American jacks and planned breeding excellent mares with nice jacks.
 He would have the best stocks of jacks for perfect mares and also found high quality jennies to produce outstanding breeding stock.
-Soon after he recieved his first jack, King of Malta, he decided to put him to work.
+Soon after the arrival of his first jack, King of Malta, he decided to put him to work.
 His offspring became famous.

 I awoke to sounds coming from the large breeding barn.
 I startled when I saw the situation with my own eyes.
 A nicely built jack stood quietly next to a mahogany colored thoroughbred mare.
 Why did everyone complain?
 I looked at Washington.
 He never wore a shirt that was not clean and pressed, or even mud on his well-shined boots.
 Now, it was his turn to talk loudly and dirty up his fine clothes.